 Private and Group Fly Fishing Instruction

 Our private and group fly fishing instruction is designed to be flexible to the needs of our clients.
 The programs that are listed below are samples of how a fly fishing class can be structured for you, your family or small group.
-Fly fishing is skill that you won’t master in one class, but rather it’s a progression that you’ll learn bit by bit over an entire lifetime.
+Fly fishing is a skill that you won’t master in one lesson, but rather it’s a progression that you’ll learn bit by bit over an entire lifetime.
 Each class can be presented between one to three days, with more content and detail provided for the longer programs.

 The Santa Fe Fly Fishing School is not a fly fishing guide service.
 If you are looking for a guide, we will gladly make a recommendation.

 Combine learning the art of fly fishing for trout with a vacation or long weekend in Santa Fe.
 Our Couples fly fishing class is structured to allow you to spend part of the day learning how to fly fish, and then spend the remainder of the day exploring Santa Fe’s museums, churches, shopping and fine dining.
 Lessons will begin at 8 am and wrap up at 2 pm.
 We recommend Pecos River Cabins as good nearby place to stay.

 6 hours; $350; Up to 2 students

 Basic Trout Fishing – Part 1 workshop is designed to give an introductory exposure to fly fishing on a trout stream.
 You will acquire some of the basic knowledge needed to understand fly fishing and techniques that will orient you to fishing on moving water.

 Our assumption is that our student has a very limited knowledge of fly fishing and would like to have the skills needed to have some independence when fly fishing.
 This workshop is predominantly hands-on that is conducted in a combination of classroom, lawn and on-stream setting.